Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 actually harm them.
 Weapon immunities will be reduced by one level on average, sometimes even more.
 For example, golems with immunity to enchanted weapons +2 or less will become immune to enchantments of +1 or less.
-Golems with immunity to non-enchanted weapons only will lose weapon immunity altogether.
+Golems with immunity to non-enchanted weapons will lose weapon immunity altogether.

 Details